 cutouts in the sine wave as seen on an oscilloscope

-is the phase relationship between the VOLTAGE condition of the line
+the phase relationship between the VOLTAGE condition of the line

 and the CURRENT condition of the line.
 A totally resistive load

-(i.e. a lightbulb) has "unity" power
+(i.e. a lightbulb) has "unity" power factor.
+A load

-load.
-This causes a harmonic imbalance of the sinewave, resulting in Harmonic
+causes a harmonic imbalance of the sinewave, resulting in Harmonic

 Distortion, explained below.
-One goal of load
+One goal of load balancing for example

-even order distortion of the 60 Hz sinewave causes mechanical humming
+order distortion of the 60 Hz sinewave causes mechanical humming

 in transformers.
-The waveform, instead of being a
+The waveform, instead of being a 'pure' 60 Hz

 Noise (in a transformer)